 - When parking on the street, try to park within sight of a busy store or hotel entrance, under a street lamp, near a busy corner or out in the open away from things that might provide shelter to a thief (like thick or low-hanging trees).
 The busier the street, the better.

 - When you park your car in a pay parking lot – take your parking ticket with you when you leave the car.
-That way, even if a thief gains entry into your car if they have to front up for a lost ticket they’ll be getting themselves noticed even if they do have the cash (which they probably won’t).
+That way, even if a thief gains entry into your car if they have to pay for a lost ticket and they’ll be getting themselves noticed.

 When in doubt, use a parking garage

-- Parking on the street is the most vulnerable place to be, so if you are uncomfortable with your street parking options, by all means use a parking garage instead.
-Although you are safer in a parking garage, that does not mean that you are invulnerable; certainly enough travelers get ripped off by garage personnel everywhere.
-Remove or lock up any really valuable items — GPS and radar units, accessories for your cell phone or MP3 player, a loose E-ZPass apparatus to remove temptation.
+- Parking on the street is the most vulnerable place to be, so if you are uncomfortable with your street parking options, by all means, use a parking garage instead.
+Parking garages often have surveillance cameras.
+Although you are safer in a parking garage, that does not mean that you are invulnerable.
+Remove or lock up any really valuable items – that means accessories for your cell phone, loose E-ZPass apparatus bags, etc. to remove temptation.
 All of the same precautions above apply; no matter where you park, make it as difficult and uninspiring to potential thieves as possible.

 Load and hide your stuff before you reach your destination

-- It’s not just valuables that thieves break into vehicles for.
-Don’t leave empty gym bags, shoe boxes, shopping bags or anything in the vehicle.
-If a thief sees a bag in a vehicle, they might the bag contains something of value and smash your window.
-Nothing of value may be stolen, buy you are left behind with the cost and hassle of replacing window glass and door locks
+- It’s not just electronics that thieves break into vehicles for.
+Don’t leave gym bags, shoe boxes, shopping bags or anything in the vehicle.
+If a thief sees a bag in a vehicle, they may think the bag contains something of value and smash your window to get it.

 Unload your stuff away from your parking spaces as well

 - If you are planning to return to the same parking area, you will want to take your stuff out of the car away from the lot if possible.
 If you open the trunk and take out all the good stuff each time you return to your car, eventually someone will notice.
-Best case is to be able to pull over somewhere safe away from either your home base or destination, and get your stuff then.
+The best case is to be able to pull over somewhere safe away from either your home base or destination and get your stuff then.

 Make your car look protected